 The geometry has been noticeably inspired by the Helion’s longer-travel stablemates.
 A 69.5-degree head angle, 73-degree seat angle, 606mm top tube, 325mm bottom bracket height and 1,090mm wheelbase on the size medium points to a long bike that should promote good high-speed stability.
 Along with stretching out the top tube GT has also specced short 80mm stems across the range as well as 740mm wide handlebars.

 All cables and rear brake hose are routed externally, running neatly along the underside of the down tube with thread in clips.
 While no bike in the range is fitted with a dropper post, the frame has stealth internal cable routing in place should you want to upgrade to one.
 Replaceable direct mounts for the rear brake is a nice touch.

-The range comprises three carbon and four aluminium models.
-The carbon frame is constructed with high-modulus carbon fibre and weighs a claimed 2.24 kg (4.93lb) while the aluminium frame comes in at 2.85kg (6.28lb), both size medium without shocks.
+The range comprises three carbon and four aluminum models.
+The carbon frame is constructed with high-modulus carbon fibre and weighs a claimed 2.24 kg (4.93lb) while the aluminum frame comes in at 2.85kg (6.28lb), both size medium without shocks.